snmhoque123/DataScience/README.md

 - Input features are chosen based on environmental, biological, pollution, and demographical factors.
 - Some input parameters influence CFR, some of them influence CSR and some have an impact on both CFR and CSR.

-# Input features dictates CFR:
+# Input features dictate CFR:
 - Population density of 65 or older people
 - Vitamin A deficiency
 - Vitamin D deficiency